Kagebounshin/neverday-milestone-project-1/README.md

 # Neverday.

-This is my 1st milestone project: User-Centric Frontend Development.
-An assignment from [codeInstitute]()
+This is my 1st milestone project in User-Centric Frontend Development.
+An assignment from [CodeInstitute]().

 Neverday plays punk/rock with influences from metal, hardcore and skatepunk.
 Combining energy and catchy melodies with lyrics about love, death and anxiety.